ThatAwes0meGuy/PS1-Preference/README.md

 # About

-This app shows all the PS1 stations of BPHC along with their projects with a better UI than PSD website, go to search stations route to view the list
+This app shows all the PS1 stations of BPHC along with their projects with a better UI than PSD website, go to *Show Stations* route to view the list

 # Getting Started with Create React App